My Morning Workout: Should I Exercise on an Empty Stomach?

 …emptying your glycogen stores and reverting to fat as a fuel source may sound like a winning strategy but it can negatively impact your workout.

 One sure way to have a terrible workout is to hit the wall, or bonk.
 Bonking refers to the sudden fatigue and energy loss that result from depleting your glycogen stores.
 Liver glycogen is particularly susceptible to depletion and is almost completely used up after exhaustive exercise or an overnight fast.

 In a fasted state, liver glycogen is the primary source of energy for the brain, which requires a steady supply of blood glucose to function properly.
 So if it isn’t a lack of muscle glycogen that causes you to bonk, it’s a lack of glucose to the brain.
 Either way, by exercising in the fasted state you increase the risk of hitting the wall.

-Another problem with fasted state exercise is that relying on fat as a fuel source limits your capacity for high intensity exercise.
-The process of breaking down stored fat into available energy takes longer because it requires more oxygen than carbohydrates.
+Another problem with fasted workouts is that relying on fat as a fuel source limits your capacity for high intensity exercise.
+The process of breaking down stored fat into available energy takes longer than for carbohydrates because it requires more oxygen.
 The energy released through fat metabolism is therefore too slow to sustain a high intensity workout.

-So although fat metabolism might make a greater contribution to your fasted state workout, you will burn less calories overall.
-A recent study published in the British Journal of Nutrition found that although fat oxidation was increased in the group who exercised on an empty stomach, the group who ate breakfast beforehand burned 156 calories more during the same 60-minute workout.(3) Ultimately, a negative energy balance (more calories burned than eaten) is the key to weight loss.
+So although the percentage contribution of fat metabolism to your fasted workout increases, you will burn fewer calories overall.
+A study published in the British Journal of Nutrition found that although fat oxidation was increased in the group who exercised on an empty stomach, the group who ate breakfast beforehand burned 156 calories more during the same 60-minute workout.(4) Ultimately, a negative energy balance (more calories burned than eaten) is the key to weight loss.